Home

 Teaching Background:

-Science and technology policy; science, faith and politics; policy analysis, statistics, war and peace, environmental protection, energy resources, geography, remote sensing, mathematics and algebra, physics.
+Science and technology policy; science, faith and politics; policy analysis methods, statistics, war and peace, environmental protection, energy resources, natural resources, sustainable development, geography, remote sensing, mathematics, algebra, physics.
 Classroom and via internet (Blackboard).

 Research Background: Resources and environment policy.
 Science education policy.
 Just war theory.
 Bible-science issues.
 Biomedical ethics.
 Remote sensing of water quality and coastal circulation, oil pollution, algal photosynthesis, missile spectroscopy, radar image analysis, resource monitoring and geo-base information systems, Landsat land cover mapping.